adriana-icasiano/web-scraping-challenge/README.md

 # Web Scraping Homework - Mission to Mars

-This assignment requires web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.
+This assignment requires the building of web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

-## Final scraping website
+## Final Website

 ![final_app.png](https://github.com/adriana-icasiano/web-scraping-challenge/blob/main/image/scrape_app_screenshot.PNG)